 Research & Publications

 Dr. Bunick uses structural biology techniques called x-ray crystallography, nuclear magnetic resonance, and cryo-electron microscopy to determine the high resolution, three-dimensional structures of proteins important to both normal and diseased skin.
-Knowing the structure of various skin proteins enables a better understand of how a protein functions in normal and diseased skin states.
-Ultimately, it may lead to the development of novel therapies.
+In addition, he uses structural biology to ascertain the biochemical basis for how dermatology drugs work.
+Knowing the structure of various skin proteins and drug-ligand interactions enables a better understand of how a protein or therapeutic functions in normal and diseased skin states.
+Ultimately, it may lead to the development of novel, improved therapies or better patient care.
+In addition to wet-lab/basic science research, Dr. Bunick also leads clinical trial investigations at the Yale Center for Clinical Investigation in order to evaluate cutting-edge therapies and their safety and effectiveness in patients.

-Specialized Terms: structural biology of skin proteins; x-ray crystallography; epidermal structure and function; structure-based drug design; cryo-EM; NMR
+Specialized Terms: structural biology of skin proteins; x-ray crystallography; epidermal structure and function; structure-based drug design; cryo-EM; NMR; clinical trial;

 Extensive Research Description

 Dr. Christopher Bunick, MD, PhD, is an Associate Professor of Dermatology performing dermatologic research studying the three-dimensional structures of skin-related proteins using primarily x-ray crystallography and cryo-electron microscopy.
-Dr. Bunick has 25 years of experience in the field of structural biology.
+Dr. Bunick has over 25 years of experience in the field of structural biology.
 He leads a structural biology research program in the dermatology field, with a specific niche: “atomic resolution dermatology.”
-Dr. Bunick’s research focuses on determining the atomic resolution structures of proteins and protein complexes essential to formation of a functional human skin barrier.
-He uses x-ray crystallography and cryo-electron microscopy to determine the high resolution, three-dimensional structures of proteins important to both normal and diseased skin.
-Knowing the structure of various skin proteins enables a better understanding of how a protein functions in normal and diseased skin states.
-Ultimately, it may lead to the development of novel therapies.
+Dr. Bunick’s research focuses on determining the atomic resolution structures of proteins, protein complexes, and drug-ligand complexes that are essential to formation of a functional human skin barrier or the action of a precision medicine therapy.
+He uses x-ray crystallography and cryo-electron microscopy to: 1) determine the high resolution, three-dimensional structures of proteins important to both normal and diseased skin, and 2) determine the mechanism of action of how dermatology drugs bind their molecular target.
+Knowing the structure of various skin proteins and drugs enables a better understanding of how a protein or therapeutic functions in normal and diseased skin states.
+Ultimately, it may lead to the development of novel therapies or better patient care.

 Two recent proteins studied are human profilaggrin and the keratin 1/10 complex because of their importance to skin barrier integrity and association with clinically relevant skin diseases.
 The NIH/NIAMS website estimates up to 90 million Americans suffer from some form of atopic dermatitis.
 Atopic dermatitis and other forms of severely dry skin, such as ichthyosis vulgaris, are associated with defects or mutations in profilaggrin and its processed fragment, filaggrin.
 Similarly, mutations mapped to keratins 1 or 10 are linked to several clinical disorders of keratinization (keratinopathies).
 Work on these proteins led to a 2.2 Å resolution crystal structure of the profilaggrin S100 calcium-binding domain and several 2.0 Å to 3.3 Å resolution crystal structures of complexes between the 1B and 2B helices of K1 and K10.

-In addition to skin barrier research, Dr. Bunick's lab is focused on understanding the biochemical mechanisms of dermatologic drugs.
-Recent work on the structural mechanism of the acne vulgaris drug sarecycline was published in PNAS, and there are ongoing drug development projects in the lab in acne vulgaris, psoriasis, cancer, and more.
+Dr. Bunick's lab works to understand the biochemical mechanisms of dermatologic drugs.
+Recent work on the structural mechanism of the acne vulgaris drug sarecycline was published in PNAS, and there are ongoing drug development projects in the lab in acne vulgaris, psoriasis, atopic dermatitis, cancer, and more.

-Dr. Bunick currently is funded by the NIH/NIAMS (R01 and R03 Awards) and a research grant from Almirall.
+Dr. Bunick currently is funded by the NIH/NIAMS (R01 Award) and a research grant from Almirall.
 His laboratory is open to medical students, graduate students, and post-docs motivated by and passionate for applying biochemistry and structural biology to skin disease.

 Biochemistry; Biophysics; Dermatitis, Atopic; Dermatology; Epidermis; Intermediate Filaments; Keratins; Molecular Biology; Skin; Ichthyosis Vulgaris; Crystallography, X-Ray; Computational Biology; Proteomics